Staying Safe Online

 We want your children to be safe online, whether that is in school, at home or elsewhere.
 They could be playing games, browsing the internet or using apps on a tablet or smartphone but we believe that it is our duty to support you in helping your child make the correct choices.
-On a regular basis, we guide the children through assemblies, PSHE and computing lessons on the dangers of being online as well as the huge benefits.
+On a regular basis, we guide the children through assemblies, PSHE and computing lessons on the potential dangers of being online as well as the huge benefits.

 Our internet access at Fern Hill Primary School is strictly controlled via the London Grid for Learning (LGFL) who provide broadband access and other computing services to a large community of schools and local authorities.
 Controls over our internet access are set at LGFL wide level, then further filtered at Borough level and finally filtered at school level to provide the safest possible internet access for children at Fern Hill Primary School.